gvwilson/sdxjs/src/regex-parser/index.md

 | Grouping | (…) |
 </div>

-<a table="regex-parser-grammar-codes"/> shows the grammar we will handle.
+[% t regex-parser-grammar-codes %] shows the grammar we will handle.
 When we are done
 we should be able to parse `/^(a|b|$)*z$/` as
 "start of text",